JamesCao2048/JamesCao2048.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a research assistant at School of Computer Science in Fudan University.
-I received my B.Sc. degree and M.Sc. in School of Software Engineering from Shanghai Jiao Tong University in 2018 and 2021, advised by Prof. [Beijun Shen](https://base.sjtu.edu.cn/~bjshen/).
-My research interests include empirical software engineering and program analysis, with emphasis on the detection and repair of bugs in deep learning applications.
-I will pursue my PhD. degree in Fudan University from September 2021, advised by Prof. [Bihuan Chen](https://chenbihuan.github.io/).
+I am currently a PhD. student at School of Computer Science in Fudan University from September 2021, supervised by Prof. [Bihuan Chen](https://chenbihuan.github.io/) and Prof. [Xin Peng](https://cspengxin.github.io/), and a visiting PhD. student at Singapore Management University from September 2022, advised by Prof. [Xiaofei Xie](https://xiaofeixie.bitbucket.io/).
+I received my B.Sc. degree and M.Sc. in School of Software Engineering from Shanghai Jiao Tong University in 2018 and 2021, supervised by Prof. [Beijun Shen](https://base.sjtu.edu.cn/~bjshen/).
+My current research interests focus on trustworthy AI, including quality assurance of multi-models AI systems (e.g., Apollo and Rasa), and detection of performance bugs in deep learning applications (ESEC/FSE 2022).